 Click the “WiFi” option that appears on the left side menu.
 You should see the name of your Internet connection on the right side.
 Click on that.

 In the new window that appears, scroll down to “Metered Connection” and turn it “On.”

-If you use several Wi-Fi connections, you will need to repeat these steps for each one when you are connected to it.
+If you use several WiFi connections, you will need to repeat these steps for each one when connected.

-Microsoft released a special troubleshooter that prevents troublesome updates from reinstalling after you uninstall them.
-If you only want to prevent specific updates from installing, this is the best method to use.
+Microsoft released a special troubleshooter that prevents troublesome updates from reinstalling after uninstalling them.

 Open the troubleshooter after you install it and follow the onscreen prompts to hide the bothersome update.